The Golden Era (film)

-The Golden Era (黄金时代) is a 2014 Chinese-Hong Kong biographical drama film directed by Ann Hui, written and executive produced by Li Qiang and starring Tang Wei and Feng Shaofeng.
+The Golden Era (黄金时代) is a 2014 biographical drama film directed by Ann Hui, written and executive produced by Li Qiang and starring Tang Wei and Feng Shaofeng.
 Tang portrays Xiao Hong, while Feng plays Xiao Jun, two of the most important writers of 20th century China.
 Other notable characters portrayed include Lu Xun (played by Wang Zhiwen), Duanmu Hongliang (played by Zhu Yawen) and Ding Ling (played by Hao Lei).

-The movie was screened out of competition at the 71st Venice International Film Festival.
+The film is a Chinese-Hong Kong co-production.
+It was screened out of competition at the 71st Venice International Film Festival.
 It was selected as the Hong Kong entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.
 The movie won Best Film and Best Director awards at the Hong Kong Film Awards.

+Plot

+From the 1920s to the 1940s, China was marked by an era of high morale and boundless ambition.
+A group of young people experienced a period of laissez-faire, freely pursuing their dreams and love.
+Some pursued love in exile, while others hoped for the future of their country in struggle.
+Xiao Hong, a maverick woman, went into exile from the north to the south, from Harbin to Hong Kong, avoiding war while experiencing love and heartbreak.
+Her resilience and her struggle against death are reflected in her writing, which vividly captures her tumultuous life.